 - An Ohio university professor received a written reprimand after failing to use a student's preferred pronouns in class.
 He brought an action against the university alleging a violation of rights to his free speech and religious freedom. - In the court's decision it highlighted the special place that universities hold in constitutional law, underscoring how strong the right to free speech is in such classrooms.
-It held that the professor's refusal to use a student's preferred pronouns was speech on a matter of public interest and his free speech rights outweighed the state's stated interest in "promoting the efficiency of the public services it performs through its employees." - The court found that given the facts alleged in the complaint, it was plausible university was not religiously neutral in its treatment and remanded the case - UPDATE: case settled this April 2022.
-Shawnee State agreed to resolve the representation of the set of the set
+It held that the professor's refusal to use a student's preferred pronouns was speech on a matter of public interest and his free speech rights outweighed the state's stated interest in "promoting the efficiency of the public services it performs through its employees." - The court found that given the facts alleged in the complaint, it was plausible that the university was not religiously neutral in its treatment and remanded the case for fact-finding at the trial level. - UPDATE: case settled this April 2022.
+Shawnee State agreed to rescind the reprimand and pay Meriwether \$400k in damages & attorney fees.